Time for visiting colleges!

 - 5 Tips for High School Students Interested in an Arts College – consider a college summer preview program as a way to explore majors and specific colleges

-- Visiting College Campuses – a thorough checklist from Jeannie Borin,M.Ed, founder of College-Connections, a Professional College and Educational consulting firm.
+- Visiting College Campuses – a thorough checklist, including ideas beyond just the regular tour and info session, from Jeannie Borin,M.Ed, founder of College-Connections, a Professional College and Educational consulting firm.